 To facilitate re-entry, changes or modifications performed during lay-up or while in external waters, should be performed according to the latest regulations and the conditions of the AoC.
-When planning to return to operations on the NCS, PSA shall be informed and plans for establishing the organisation as per the AoC and Norwegian statutory and regulatory requirements shall as a minimum be in place.
+When planning to return to operations on the NCS, Havtil shall be informed and plans for establishing the organisation as per the AoC and Norwegian statutory and regulatory requirements shall as a minimum be in place.

-During operation or lay-up in external waters, the MOU will not be audited by the PSA.
-When in layup in Norwegian waters, PSA may follow-up with audits/visits.
+During operation or lay-up in external waters, the MOU will not be audited by Havtil.
+When in lay-up in Norwegian waters, Havtil may follow-up with audits/visits.